babytech/gtemp/README.md

   0.1.0 --- support show history temperature from csv file

   0.1.1 --- support http file server and show current temperature on web

+  0.1.2 --- provide to show current speed of fan rotor